Gary Barlow in Concert (2018 concert tour)

-Gary Barlow in Concert (also known as The Theatre Tour) was a concert tour by British singer-songwriter Gary Barlow.
+Gary Barlow in Concert (also known as The Theatre Tour) was a concert tour by English singer-songwriter Gary Barlow.
 The 49-date tour around the United Kingdom and Ireland began on 16 April 2018 in Edinburgh, Scotland and concluded on 23 June 2018 in Nottinghamshire, England.
 Tickets on sale were sold out in less than a day due to high demand.